Richard Sharp Smith: Personal

 After moving to Asheville, Smith never returned to England.
 However, he "remained an English gentleman in his demeanor and appearance—tailored tweed suits, English walking caps, and cane."

 Smith's second wife was Isabella Cameron, a native of Scotland.
-He met Cameron when she was a member of the household staff at Biltmore.
+He met her when she was a member of the household staff at Biltmore.
 They had four children—Emily, Sylvia, Hampden, and Richard Jr. Initially, the family lived in a rental house near downtown Asheville and on Blake Street in the Montford neighborhood.

 In 1902, Smith purchased 27 acre at the head of Chunns Cove, east of downtown Asheville, for $1,000 (equivalent to $ in 2022).
 There, Smith built his family's rustic home, Stoneybrook, using local stone; it was completed by 1903.
 The Asheville Citizen-Times wrote, “The quiet forms and rustic character of the house—the home of his family—most likely exist as an expression of Smith’s personality and his family life."
 For several years, carriage access to Stoneybrook was limited to eight months a year due to weather and the family rented a house in Asheville for the other months.
 As more people moved into Chunns Cove, the road and access were improved.
 However, Smith loved the outdoors and was known to walk the 3 mi over Beaucatcher Mountain from his house to Asheville, rather than using the family carriage or car.
 Stoneybrook is now on the National Register of Historic Places.

 Smith served on the vestry of St. Mary’s Episcopal Church in Asheville—he designed the church's Gothic Revival style building in 1914.
 He was also a member of the British American Club and the Asheville Masonic Temple; he designed a building for the latter in 1913.

 Smith died in 1924 at the age of 72 after several months of illness.
 He is buried in Riverside Cemetery in Asheville.
 After his death, his family continued to live in Stoneybrook despite financial challenges.
 Mrs. Smith sold the house to Walter Westwood in 1926, but purchased it back at auction in 1928 after Westwood defaulted on his loan.
 However, she sold off acreage over time, eventually selling the house again in 1932.
 She lived in the Chestnut Hill neighborhood of Asheville until she died in 1966.